Frequently Asked Questions

 - Those currently receiving treatment for radiotherapy or chemotherapy

 - Had a transfusion of heterologous cells in the last 12 months

 Can I find out the sex of the baby from my NIPT test?

-Foetal sex is available for twin and singleton pregnancies at no extra charge and is up to 99% accurate.
+Fetal sex is available for singleton pregnancies at no extra charge and is up to 99% accurate.
+It is also available for identical (monochorionic) twin pregnancies.
 A study performed by The American College of Medical Genetics in 2016 correctly identified the gender in 786 of 787 cases.

 Can I have this with a twin pregnancy?

-The NIPT test can be performed on twin pregnancies but not additional (ie triplets or higher) and only when both foetuses are ongoing.
+The NIPT test can be performed on twin pregnancies but not additional (ie triplets or higher).
 The NIPT test in twins was based on viable twin pregnancies.

 Can I have this with an IVF pregnancy?